Mobile Multi-View Object Image Search: Related Work

-There are several mobile image search applications available on the mobile market. \textit{Point\&Find}~\cite{31} allows the users point the camera to the scene or object and get information about it. \textit{Kooaba} is a domain-specific search system whose target domains are books, DVD and game covers~\cite{Kooaba}. \textit{Digimarc Discover}~\cite{8} is similar to \textit{Point\&Find}; the user points the camera to an object and gets information about it. \textit{PlinkArt}~\cite{47} is another domain-specific mobile search system whose target domain is well-known artworks.
+There are several mobile image search and recognition applications available on the mobile market. \textit{Point\&Find}~\cite{31} allows the users point the camera to the scene or object and get information about it. \textit{Kooaba} is a domain-specific search system whose target domains are books, DVD and game covers~\cite{Kooaba}. \textit{Digimarc Discover}~\cite{8} is similar to \textit{Point\&Find}; the user points the camera to an object and gets information about it. \textit{PlinkArt}~\cite{47} is another domain-specific mobile search system whose target domain is well-known artworks.
 The user takes a photo of a well-known artwork and gets information about it.
 One of the latest mobile search application is \textit{CamFind}~\cite{4}, which is a general object search system.
 When the user takes a photo of a scene, products are identified and similar objects are listed as a result.
 Another recent mobile search application is \textit{Amazon Flow}~\cite{AmazonFlow}; the user points the camera to the object and receives information about it.
+These examples indicate the commercial potential of mobile visual search systems.